When you sell your home, focus on unique features to grab the attention of buyers.

 These features make the home different from others.
 These features will make it easier to sell your home for the full asking price.
 Let’s look at a few real life applications and examples of how the 80/20 Rule can have an impact.

-So there’s a buyer looking for a 3 bedroom, 2 bathroom home.
+So there’s a buyer looking for a three bedroom, two bathroom home.
 Let’s assume you found him five houses to preview.
-Each meets his general criteria, and is located in the area he hopes to live.
+Each meets his general criteria and is located in the area he hopes to live.

 You go out with the buyer to view them.
 They all have very similar features.
 The prices are comparable.
 In theory, you might think the buyer will have a hard time deciding between houses.